sefop/sefop-training-hub/book/05-testing/README.md

 <p align="center">
   <img src="assets/tdd-cycle.svg" width="520"
        alt="A loop of three steps.
 Red: write a failing test.
 Green: make it pass with the minimum code.
 Refactor: improve the code, tests still pass.
-An arrow labelled next requirement leads from refactor back to red">
+An arrow labeled next requirement leads from refactor back to red">
 </p>

 ### Why each step matters